-Make sure you preconfigure the device before attempting to connect the device to the network.
+Make sure you preconfigure the device before attempting to connect the device or devices in a failover pair to the network.
 After preconfiguration, switch off the device before connecting it to the network.

 To connect the device to your network: